Dosage Form: injection, solution

 St. John's Wort

 Co-administration of bosentan (250 to 1000 mg every 12 hours based on tolerability) and cyclosporine (300 mg every 12 hours for 2 days then dosing to achieve a Cmin of 200-250 ng/mL) for 7 days in healthy subjects resulted in decreases in the cyclosporine mean dose-normalized AUC, Cmax, and trough concentration of approximately 50%, 30% and 60%, respectively, compared to when cyclosporine was given alone.
-(See also Effect of Cyclosporine on the Pharmacokinetics and/or Safety of Other Drugs or Agents)
+(See also Effect of Cyclosporine on the Pharmacokinetics and/or Safety of Other Drugs or Agents.)
+Coadministration of cyclosporine with bonsentan should be avoided.

 St. John’s Wort: